-The Palestine-Israel Journal is a non-profit organization, founded in 1994 by Ziad AbuZayyad and Victor Cygielman, two prominent Palestinian and Israeli journalists, and was established concurrently with the first phases of the Oslo peace process to encourage dialogue between civil societies on both sides and broaden the base of support for the peace process.
+Palestine-Israel Journal is published by Middle East Publications, a non-profit organization (No. 58-023862-4) founded in 1994 by two prominent Palestinian and Israeli journalists, Ziad AbuZayyad and Victor Cygielman (1926-2007), and was established concurrently with the first phases of the Oslo peace process to encourage dialogue between civil societies on both sides and broaden the base of support for the peace process.
 It was obvious from the start that, alongside the institutional efforts of Palestinians and Israelis, channels of communication must be opened for academics and other intellectuals, opinion and policy makers, grassroots organizations and activists to voice their views and take part in the public debate for a democratic and just solution to the conflict.

-As an independent publication, with an often critical voice, the Palestine-Israel Journal provides background material and in-depth analysis of various aspects of the conflict from the perspective of both sides, thus helping to shed light on the complex issues dividing Israelis and Palestinians and the relationship between the two peoples.
-Through the journal, our website www.pij.org and internet newsletter, and the program of roundtables and public events that are organized in conjunction with each issue, the Palestine-Israel Journal aims:
+As an independent publication, with an often-critical voice, Palestine-Israel Journal provides background material and in-depth analysis of various aspects that are related to the conflict from the perspective of both sides, thus helping to shed light on the complex issues dividing Israelis and Palestinians and the relationship between the two peoples.
+The Journal’s activities are conducted in parallel, and selected articles are available on the website www.pij.org, in addition to its blog which is a platform for opinion-based articles.
+The internet newsletter, roundtable discussions, public events, policy papers, workshops, and projects are all organized in conjunction with each thematic issue.
+Palestine-Israel Journal aims:

-Now in its 25th year, the Palestine-Israel Journal testifies to the fact that it is possible to work together in a spirit of mutual respect, cooperation and recognition, even on the most conflicting and sensitive issues.
-While the present situation, is economically and politically challenging for the Journal, we successfully continue to publish as a joint venture in pursuit of these aims.
+Now in its 29th year, Palestine-Israel Journal proves the fact that it is possible to work together in a spirit of mutual respect, cooperation and recognition, even on the most conflicting and sensitive issues.
+While the present situation is economically and politically challenging for the Journal, we successfully continue to publish as a joint venture in pursuit of these aims.